chatsagnik/chatsagnik.github.io/README.md

 # Personal Academic Website

 A static personal website built with vanilla HTML, CSS, and JavaScript.
-No build step, no framework — just files you can open with a local server or deploy anywhere.

 ---